sasogeek/nate-challenge/README.md

 # Running tests

 To run the tests for this app, first install all the requirements in the `requirements.txt` file with the following code in your terminal.
-(This assumes you have python3.6+ installed)
+(This assumes you have virtualenv installed) Run the following;

+### Create a virtual environment

+`virtualenv venv -p python3.6`

+`source venv/bin/activate`

+### Install the requirements

 `pip install -r requirements.txt`